Ten FAQs on advertising strategy.

 On average, a casual reader will spend about two seconds looking at your advert.
 If it has not caught the eye or grabbed their attention in that time, this reader will move on to something else.
 How your ad looks is therefore very important.

 An eye-catching headline is essential.
-It may be in the form of a question, a statement, an invitation or even a testimonial based on what your customers tell you.
-In the same way, well-chosen illustrations and the use of colour can help your advert stand out from the clutter.
+It may be in the form of a question, a statement, an invitation or even a customer testimonial.
+In the same way, well-chosen illustrations and the use of colour can help your advert stand out from the competition.

-Always leave detailed design to the professionals; poor design can tarnish your reputation.
-The image of the advert should reflect your market position and carry through the same values and content.
+Always leave design to the professionals; poor design can tarnish your reputation.
+The image of the advert should reflect your market position and values.

-9. How long does it take for an ad campaign to work?
+9. How long does it take to see results from advertising?

 10. Should I try to match my competitors' advertising?

-You should keep an eye on your competitors' advertising, as this can give you valuable insights into their marketing strategies.
+You should keep an eye on your competitors' adverts, as this can give you valuable insights into their marketing strategies.
 But don't try to copy them.